Lubar Hall on UWM Campus

 AACSB Accredited since 1970

 The Lubar College of Business has been continuously accredited by AACSB International for more than 50 years, and holds accreditation both in business and accounting.
-This distinction places the Lubar College among an elite group of business schools worldwide – with less than 5% of the world’s business programs accredited by AACSB.
+This distinction places the Lubar College among an elite group of business schools worldwide – only 6% percent of the world’s business programs are accredited by AACSB.
 Only 901 institutions across more than 58 countries hold AACSB accreditation, and just 21% of those have earned additional accreditation for their accounting programs.

 Why is this important?
 Because business schools accredited by AACSB International are considered to be the best business schools in the world, with tougher quality standards for programs and faculty, better students with higher overall GPAs, more employers that recruit from them, and graduates that receive higher salaries.